informalsystems/quint/quint/io-cli-tests.md

-This is a suite of blackbox integration tests for the `quintc` executable.
+This is a suite of blackbox integration tests for the `quint` executable.
 The tests in this file check that particular output is produced when particular input is received.